klogges5/capstone/README.md

-## Instructions
+## Instructions and Files <a name = "instructions"/>
-If you downloaded the History Data (2015-2019) from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data) you can start with [DataRead-Part](./DataRead.ipynb).
+If you downloaded the History Data (2015-2019) from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data) you can start with [DataRead](./DataRead.ipynb "DataRead Notebook").
 And have a look at the Data Structure section below.

 For better handling i have created a slice out off the data, one year of data has around 5 GB.
 So i collected only stations with PLZ beginning with 40.
 Loaded the data per year and saved the data for the few stations in a sql file for later use.
-The needed functions for loading and saving data and for getting a dataset for a special station i've put in [helper_functions](./helper_functions.py).
+The needed functions for loading and saving data and for getting a dataset for a special station i've put in [helper_functions](./helper_functions.py "helper").

-Therefore you can start directly with [DataPreparation](./DataPrep.ipnyb) there i've done some data analysis and plottings with this data.
-There i read the data from a sqllite database created before [prices_40.sql](./Data/prices_40.sql).
+Therefore you can start directly with [DataPreparation](./DataPrep.ipnyb "DataPreparation Notebook") there i've done some data analysis and plottings with this data.
+There i read the data from a sqllite database created before [prices_40.sql](./Data/prices_40.sql "SQL Data").
 The database consists of 2 tables `Prices` and `Stations`.

-The preparation and implementation for building a forecast model was done in the following notebook [Forecasting](./Forecasting.ipynb).
+The preparation and implementation for building a forecast model was done in the following notebook [Forecasting](./Forecasting.ipynb "Forecasting Notebook").

-## Discussion on the Project
+## Discussion on the Project <a name = "discussion"/>
-You'll find a discussion of this Project in [Forecasting of Fuel prices in germany](./Forecasting%20of%20Fuel%20prices%20in%20germany.pdf)
+You'll find a discussion of this Project in [Forecasting of Fuel prices in germany](./Forecasting%20of%20Fuel%20prices%20in%20germany.pdf "Blog post")

-### Data Structure
+### Data Structure of Tankerkoenig <a name = "data"/>
 I've put the data in one directory "sprit" and inside this directory there where folder for every year and month.
 Inside the folders there is a csv-file for every day.
 So we have
 `./sprit/year/month/year-month-day-prices.csv` for example `./sprit/2015/12/2015-12-01-prices.csv`.
 That is the same structure as it is on [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data), despite of the `stations.csv`.